Search by Keyword

 When it comes to The Beatles, though, there may be some debate as to what song defines them as artists.
 Some may rightly suggest the anthem-esque "Hey Jude," others may cite "Yesterday" because of the plethora of cover versions it boasts, and still others will insists that "I Want To Hold Your Hand" fits the bill because of it breaking the group in America.

-This is not to say that 'sales' is the deciding factor in determining The Beatles' signature song.
+This is not to say that sales is the deciding factor in determining The Beatles' signature song.
 In just over two minutes, The Beatles captured the essence of what was shortly thereafter termed "Beatlemania."
-It transformed them from regional superstars into a national phenomenon.
+The song "She Loves You" transformed the group from regional superstars into a British phenomenon.
 The band portrayed themselves as energetic, fresh and exciting, with a driving beat, jangly guitars, and distinctive harmonies.
 Nobody could help but to stop and take notice.

 The song stayed in the British Top 20 from August of 1963, through February of 1964, spending four weeks at the top of the charts (four weeks at number one, seven further weeks in the top three, and then two more weeks at number one).
 Its release in America at first went without notice, but once "Beatlemania" broke in the US with "I Want To Hold Your Hand," "She Loves You" shot up to number one there as well (for 2 weeks).